sci-42ver/SICP_SDF/SDF_notes.md

       notice here predicates are `(operation-applicability operation)` of base `arithmetic` which is probably not `any-object?`.
     - call order:
       generic -> `function-extender` to `(+ (lambda (y) (cons 3 y)) (lambda (y) (cons y 3)))` -> *generic* (see SDF_exercises `3_3.scm` where `+` in `codomain-operation` doesn't support the currently defined func arithmetic) -> again similarly `(+ (cons 3 4) (cons 4 3))`.
+### 3.2.2
+- > which worked in the previous arithmetic, fails because the symbolic arithmetic captures (+ ’c cos sin) to produce a symbolic expression
+  - This is a bit like overload in `3_3.scm` due to *too general* `any-object?` sometimes.
+  - See `add-handler!` which prioritizes the latter added `handler` based on `find` in `get-handler`. so `(symbolic? any-object?)` is prioritized over `(any-object? function?)`.
+    Here it just have "ambiguity"
+    > because there is no ambiguity in the choice of rules.
+- TODO
+  > With this mechanism we are now in a position to evaluate the Stormer integrator with a literal function: ...
+  What does these want to say?
+  just to say:
+  > Though each integration step in the basic integrator makes three calls to f, the two steps *overlap* on two intermediate calls.
+  ?
+-
 # TODO
 - > We will examine a very nice example of this optimization in chapter 7.
 ## SDF code base